amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 </tbody>
 </table>

 **Note:** If you include the `version=beta` parameter, the workflow authorizes an application in Draft state.
-If you do not include the parameter, the workflow authorizes an application published on the Amazon Partner Network.
+If you do not include the parameter, the workflow authorizes an application published on the Amazon Seller Central Partner Network.

 For example:
 ```